 The FXRSTOR instruction takes a single memory operand, which is an FXSAVE area.
-If the value at bytes 27:24 of the FXSAVE area is not a legal value for the MXCSR register (e.g., the value sets reserved bits).
+If the value at bytes 27:24 of the FXSAVE area is not a legal value for the MXCSR register (e.g., the value sets reserved bits), execution of FXRSTOR results in a general-protection fault (#GP).
 Otherwise, the instruction loads x87 state and SSE state rom the FXSAVE area.
 See Section 10.5.1.1 and Section 10.5.1.2 for details regarding mode-specific operation and operation determined by instruction prefixes.